(Barons of the Cinque Ports Series)

 Isobel couldn’t find the horse, and figured she had no choice but to make her way toward the lighthouse on foot.
 She was already very late, and had been warned more than once by Catherine that the baron insisted on punctuality and would not keep his ship on Scottish soil longer than he had to.

-She ran to the edge of the cliff and peered over just as the moon broke through the clouds once again.
+Isobel ran to the edge of the cliff and peered over just as the moon broke through the clouds once again.
 She gasped when she saw King Alexander lying on the beach with his neck twisted at an odd angle, obviously broken from the fall.
 More twigs snapped underfoot, and she heard the sound of someone hurrying through the underbrush – headed in her direction.

 Step, Drag, Swish.
 Step, Drag, Swish, echoed in her brain as she focused on the sound of their footsteps.
-She couldn’t keep her body from shaking as the murderer walked past her, so close she could have reached out and touched him.
+Isobel couldn’t keep her body from shaking as the murderer walked past her, so close she could have reached out and touched him.

-Her eyes fastened onto the man’s feet, and his boots immediately took her interest.
+Her eyes fastened on to the man’s feet, and his boots immediately took her interest.
 She’d never seen any like these before.
 They were side-laced riding boots that looked to be made of two-toned Cordoba leather.
-They were of the finest quality, and obviously very expensive since Cordoba leather came all the way from Spain.
+They were of the finest quality, and very expensive since Cordoba leather came all the way from Spain.
 They were made from the hides of Musoli goats, tawed in alum in a secret method only known to the Moors.
 That’s what the cordwainer in town had told her.
 They were good friends since she spent so much time in his shop, and she’d learned everything she could about making shoes.
 He’d also said this type of leather was brought back by the Crusaders and very expensive.
 So expensive that cordwainers only made these shoes on special order from nobles who paid dearly for them.

-When she glanced up from the corners of her eyes, she was sure she’d seen a flash of bright blue, red, and yellow that reminded her of the crest of the Cinque Ports.
+When she glanced up, from the corners of her eyes, she was sure she’d seen a flash of bright blue, red, and yellow that reminded her of the crest of the Cinque Ports.
 She closed her eyes tightly and clamped a hand over her mouth in order not to cry out.
 The intruder’s gait continued to echo in her brain.
 Step, Drag, Swish.
 Step, Drag, Swish.
 It was unlike anything she’d ever heard before, and odd.
-Very odd indeed, but she couldn’t decipher why.
+Very odd, indeed, but she couldn’t decipher why.